The difference between an RRSP and TFSA

 - Your contribution room begins at whatever age you begin working and filing a tax return.

-- If you don’t contribute to an RRSP, your contribution room accumulates and you can contribute even larger amounts in the future.
+- If you do not contribute to an RRSP, your contribution room accumulates and you can contribute even larger amounts in the future.

 The TFSA was introduced by the federal government in 2009, as a way for anyone 18 or older to set money aside tax-free throughout their lifetime.